 Consciousness is the ultimate healing power behind all other healing practices.
 Whatever we give our awareness to, we also direct our prana and our positive mental energy to, which naturally promotes healing.
 The very Vedic term for therapy or chikitsa means the “application of consciousness.”
 Care-giving is first of all applying our consciousness for the good of others.
 If our consciousness is spiritually developed, we will have the intelligence to provide right guidance and effective treatment.

-Vedic teaching and counseling in all of its forms is based upon understanding and promoting consciousness in every possible manner.
+Vedic counseling in all of its forms is based upon understanding and promoting consciousness in every possible manner.
 Vedic counseling is the art of sharing and teaching consciousness and the tools to develop it in our life and action.
 Consciousness is the ultimate power of counseling, guidance, and inspiration.
 The first step in Vedic counseling is to teach the client how to access a deeper consciousness at the level of their problems as the foundation for working with these.
 We must first recognize that our true nature is the light of consciousness and that body and mind are but instruments of its expression that it inherent transcends.

 Ayurveda introduces consciousness as a healing factor starting with a recommendation of a conscious life style, which implies a life of committed awareness based upon meditation.
 We need to be consciousness of what we eat and drink, how we relate to our environment, how we exercise, what we take in through our senses, our work, our expression and our associations.
 We must consciously adjust our lives to our individual constitution and the movement of time at daily and seasonal levels, as well as our own aging procesa.
 Consciousness is the ultimate inner doctor, through which we can gain control of our health and well-being in a lasting manner.
-Whatever therapy we offer whether diet, herbs or massage must be imparted with a conscious awareness in order to be truly effective.
+Whatever therapy we offer, whether diet, herbs or massage, must be imparted with a conscious awareness in order to be truly effective.
 The client must be made aware of how each recommendation works in order to truly benefit form it.